localstack/localstack-blog.github.io/content/2024-02-28-making-connecting-to-localstack-easier/index.md

 }
 ```

-Even though the port `5000` is included in the URL in this example, the port specified by `LOCALSTACK_HOST` and `GATEWAY_LISTEN` may be different.
+Even though port `5000` is included in the URL in this example, the port specified by `LOCALSTACK_HOST` and `GATEWAY_LISTEN` may be different.

 # Providing tooling to help debug your network configuration